martazvch/rover-lang/doc/spec.md

 ### Pattern matching

-A powerfull feature of Rover is pattern matching.
+A powerfull feature of Ray is pattern matching.
 You can either match on **values** with the keyword `match` or on types with the keyword `when`.

 - You can match on ranges